 4. Delivering Consistent Training

 When a company is global or geographically dispersed, it increases the difficulty of providing consistent training.
-The most common challenges include geographic limitations, increased costs, language barriers, translation issues, and virtual training needs.
+The most common challenges of training and development include geographic limitations, increased costs, language barriers, translation issues, and virtual training needs.

 5. Tracking Skills Application

 Discovering the “stickiness,” or sustainability of a training program is challenging at best.
 L&D professionals must find and implement an effective way to ensure skills are learned and applied in the real work environment.

 6. Instilling Conflict Management Skills